Last Update: May 26, 2009

 Terri Krueger photo.

-Mr. Samuels and the Oregon Pacific Railroad have also announced plans to explore the possibility of building a railroad
+Around 2007, Mr. Samuels and the Oregon Pacific Railroad had announced plans to explore the possibility of building a railroad museum near Oaks Park on

-museum near Oaks Park on an 11 acre site originally designated to be a railroad museum by the City of Portland nearly 50
+an 11 acre site originally designated to be a railroad museum by the City of Portland nearly 50 years ago.
+Those plans were later dropped due to lack of

-In the summer of 2008, American Steel relocated its manufacturing facility to near Canby, Oregon and is now shipping and
+In the summer of 2008, American Steel relocated its manufacturing facility to near Canby, Oregon and is now shipping and receiving numerous car loads over

-receiving numerous car loads over the OPR Molalla Branch.
-A new spur was recently constructed to this facility and business
+the OPR Molalla Branch.
+A new spur was recently constructed to this facility and business on the OPR's Molalla Branch has increased.

 Some early examples of the products that were produced at Mr. Samuels